kidd93/work-load-organizer/README.md

 * Inserted divs for each time block.
 * Referenced the style.css sheet to figure out which classes and id's for each time blocks to use.
 * Attempted many tries to save to the local storage but didn't have any luck.
 I will have to continue researching different approaches that help me understand it better.
-* Commented on the css page and one sad comment on the JavaScript page.

 # url link to Work Day Scheduler
 * http://127.0.0.1:5500/index.html